erawn/Quickpose/CONTRIBUTING.md

-# Welcome to the tldraw contributing guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected in the @tldraw/tldraw package and at [tldraw.com](https://tldraw.com).